Are you ready to become a bad content writer?

 The most typical example of a bad content writer is that they always tend to say something.
 The meaning of this tendency is that such content writers don’t research their topic and so end up writing trash, considering their mind is not in possession of great materials to write about.
 One of the most important rules of good content writing is that your mind is always in possession of incredibly great materials or inputs.

-They are the fuels of your creative expressions, just as diesel is the fuel to the engine of your car.
+They are the fuel of your creative expression, just as diesel is the fuel to the engine of your car.
 In contrast, bad content writers don’t think it’s necessary to first gather useful inputs before writing on any topic.
 They jump on writing believing that it would be readable stuff for their readers.
 However, they end up writing something representing the whimsicality of their imagination, something that doesn’t make sense given its pointlessness.

 Not choosing a relevant and catchy headline

 This goes without saying, doesn’t it?